-Taper off your caffeine intake after noon
+- Taper off your caffeine intake after noon.

-- Ensure that you have a cool, dark environment in which to sleep
+- Ensure that you have a cool, dark environment in which to sleep.

 - Turn off your phone, tablet, and laptop a couple of hours before bed; the blue light from your screens can actually disrupt your sleeping pattern.

-Practice yoga, meditation, or deep breathing exercises to help you cope with stress and anxiety.
+- Practice yoga, meditation, or deep breathing exercises to help you cope with stress and anxiety.

 Sleep is an essential, non-negotiable ingredient in your recovery.
 Make it a priority.
 Work toward getting better sleep at night by following these quick tips and techniques.